-- 1. The following policies and practices to prevent assistance funded with TANF and maintenance-of-effort (MOE) funds from being used in any Electronic Benefit Transfer (EBT) transaction in any liquor store; any casino, gambling casino, or gaming establishment; or any retail establishment which provides adult-oriented entertainment in which performers disrobe or perform in an unclothed state for entertainment were implemented: - a.
+- 1) The following policies and practices to prevent assistance funded with TANF and maintenance-of-effort (MOE) funds from being used in any Electronic Benefit Transfer (EBT) transaction in any liquor store; any casino, gambling casino, or gaming establishment; or any retail establishment which provides adult-oriented entertainment in which performers disrobe or perform in an unclothed state for entertainment were implemented: - a.
 A statement regarding these restrictions was added to the Rights and Responsibilities which are completed at each application and review. - b.
-The EBT training and information brochure includes these restrictions.
-This brochure is provided to all WV WORKS applicants and recipients at review.
-The Case Manager discusses this brochure with the participant. - c.
-The Income Maintenance Manual, maintained by WV Bureau of Children and Families WV Works/TANF, includes these restrictions. - d.
-West Virginia has reached agreement with casino operators to prohibit ATMs and point of sale equipment from accepting the WV EBT card from processing transactions.
+The EBT informational brochure that is mailed to the client with the card states: "You are not allowed to use your EBT card at ATM's located in gambling casinos, gaming establishments, liquor stores or adult information establishments". - c.
+The Income Maintenance Manual, maintained by WV Bureau of Children and Families WV WORKS/TANF, includes these restrictions. - d.
+West Virginia has reached an agreement with casino operators to prohibit ATMs and point of sale equipment from accepting the WV EBT card from processing transactions.
 ATM owners and/or their processors have verified that they have removed the WV EBT card BIN from their system thereby preventing EBT cardholders from using their cards to withdraw TANF funds.
 POS testing has verified this at random casino establishments.

 Gambling establishments have ATMs located in areas separate from the gaming machines; ATM transactions are conducted in a separate room.
-Additionally, West Virginia's EBT Card is Quest compliant and is a member of the Electronic Payments Council.
+Additionally, West Virginia's EBT Card is Quest compliant and the West Virginia EBT processor is a member of the Electronic Payments Council.
 Both entities were asked to voluntarily not accept the TANF transactions.
 The WV EBT card vendor can provide cash transactions reports to further assess compliance.